ESG strategy: Improve ESG Ratings and Drive Positive Change with Perception Tracking

 - Transparency is the way to go

-Integrity: (show a willingness to be held accountable, and a commitment to act in the best interests of stakeholders).
+• Integrity: Shows a willingness to be evaluated on ESG scores and to act in the best interests of stakeholders.

 - Align internal practices with communications to boost familiarity